psychemedia/storytelling-notes/smuggling.md

 https://en.wikipedia.org/wiki/Lyre_Abbey Lyre Abbey (French: L'abbaye Notre-Dame de Lyre) was a monastery in Normandy, founded in 1046 at what is now the village of La Vieille-Lyre.
 From the mid-12th century it was a Benedictine house.
 It was abolished at the French Revolution and the abbey buildings mostly destroyed.

 https://britishfairies.wordpress.com/2019/06/09/there-is-gold-there-fairies-and-buried-treasure/
-The fairies don’t always need a reason to bestow good fortune, though: a man came across the fairies dancing on the beach at Puckaster Cove on the Isle of Wight.
+The fairies don't always need a reason to bestow good fortune, though: a man came across the fairies dancing on the beach at Puckaster Cove on the Isle of Wight.
 He joined the dance but, after a while, needed to sit and rest.
 He sat down on something like a puffball mushroom which burst under his weight, showering gold dust everywhere.
 The faeries gave him some of this before he parted from their company.

 Puckaster http://www.strangehistory.net/2014/06/09/hallucinogenic-fairies/
 https://anchor.fm/thescaredisle/episodes/From-the-Crows-Nest-2019-06-11----Puckaster--Puck-House--Puckpool-and-Goblins-of-the-Isle-of-Wight-e4ef8p